gyulanemeth/bluefox.email/docs/projects/contacts.md

 **active** Only active users will receive your triggered emails or campaigns.
 If you add a user through the UI (one-by-one or by importing a CSV), they will have an `active` status.

 **paused** Users can pause their subscription for a certain amount of time.
-While paused, they won't receive emails sent to the email they paused.
+While paused, they won't receive emails.

 **unsubscribed** When users unsubscribe from a list, they won't receive emails through that list anymore.